-Have you ever heard of a 15 minute city?
-This is a very cool concept for designing neighborhoods where a resident can get to hospitals, schools, offices, cultural and entertainment venues in 15 minutes on foot or by bike.
-He does not need to use public transport or his own car, waste time on the road and even more traffic jams — everything needed within a quarter of an hour from home.
+Have you ever heard of a 15-minute city?
+This is a very cool concept for planning areas where a resident can reach hospitals, schools, offices, cultural and entertainment venues in 15 minutes on foot or by bike.
+He does not need to use public transport or his own car, spend time on the road and even get stuck in traffic jams — everything you need within a quarter of an hour's radius from home.

-This is the concept that we embody in BOSTON Creative House and we want to tell you more about it.
+This is exactly the concept we are implementing at BOSTON Creative House and we want to tell you more about it.

-The idea to build districts with a 15-minute accessibility to the necessary infrastructure facilities arose back in the 20s of the last century.
-Then the American urban planner Clarence Perry proposed to design neighborhoods that are convenient for territorial communities.
-His concept of a quarter unit was to be implemented in the satellite cities of New York, which at that time were being built to relieve the metropolis.
+The idea of planning areas with 15-minute access to the necessary infrastructure facilities originated in the 20s of the last century.
+Back then, the American urban planner Clarence Perry proposed to design neighborhoods so that they were convenient for territorial communities.
+His concept of a quarterly unit was to be implemented in the satellite cities of New York, which at that time were being built to unload the metropolis.

-In the middle of the block, only local roads were planned, and main lines ran along its perimeter.
+In the middle of the block, only local roads were planned, and along its perimeter there were main lines.
 Each block should have the necessary public facilities, as well as a park and small recreation areas.
-Perry believed that thanks to this approach, neighbors would begin to communicate more with each other and create territorial communities.
-And, although the concept was not fully implemented in the districts of New York, it was taken as a basis in many cities in the United States.
-For example, now in San Francisco from any house to the park can be reached on foot in 10 minutes.
+Perry believed that with this approach, neighbors would begin to communicate more with each other and create territorial communities.
+And, although the concept was not fully implemented in areas of New York, it was taken as a basis in many cities in the United States.
+For example, now in San Francisco, from any house you can reach a park on foot in just 10 minutes.

 Another modern city that embodies the concept of 15-minute accessibility is Paris.
-According to its mayor, Anne Hidalgo, in an ideal city, a resident can walk or cycle to a shop, school, hospital and even an office.
-In Paris, harmful transport was banned, pedestrian and bike paths along the Seine were equipped, and green areas for recreation were added throughout the city.
-And this is only the beginning of a global plan, according to which they are going to change streets, parks and districts.
+According to its mayor, Anne Hidalgo, in an ideal city, a resident can walk or bike to a store, school, hospital and even an office.
+In Paris, harmful transport was banned, pedestrian and bike paths were made along the Seine, and green recreation areas were set up throughout the city.
+And this is just the beginning of a global plan that is going to change streets, parks and districts.

-The complex consists of two towers and a four-story stylobate, which will house offices, coworking, cafes, a kindergarten and shops.
-Not far from BOSTON Creative House there will be Pochaina Park with recreation areas and routes for pedestrians and cyclists.
+The complex consists of two houses and a four-story stylobate, where there will be offices, a co-working space, cafes, a kindergarten and various shops.
+Nearby BOSTON Creative House Pochaina park will be arranged with recreational areas and trails for pedestrians and cyclists.

-It is enough for apartment owners 5-10 minutes in the morning to bring a child to the kindergarten and get to a workplace, and in the evening go to a store or visit a restaurant.
-Sports and recreation facilities are also nearby — in the courtyard or in the park, which can be reached on foot or by bike.
+Apartment owners only need 5-10 minutes in the morning to take their child to kindergarten and get to their workplace, and in the evening go to the store or visit a restaurant.
+Places for sports and recreation are also nearby — in the courtyard or in the park, which can be reached on foot or by bicycle.

-The courtyard of the complex will be free of cars: an underground parking and a ground parking will be built for them.
-The courtyard is exclusively for the residents of BOSTON Creative House.
-The area around the complex, which will be equipped with jogging and bike paths, a basketball court and a skate park, will be accessible to everyone, so residents of neighboring houses will also be able to appreciate the innovation and convenience of a modern 15-minute city.
+The courtyard of the complex will be free of cars: underground parking and ground parking will be separately built for them.
+The courtyard is designed exclusively for residents of BOSTON Creative House.
+The area around the complex, where running and bike paths, a basketball court and a skatepark for sports will be equipped, will be accessible to everyone, so residents of neighboring houses will also be able to appreciate the innovation and convenience of the modern 15-minute city.

-Want to know more about our project?
-Visit the sales department at: Bandera Avenue, 14-B. Also call the number indicated in the header of the site.Return to news
+Would you like to learn more about our project?
+Visit the sales department at 14-B Bandery Avenue.
+Also call the number listed in the site header.Return to news